Namaeus/Codesign_ReadMe/cd_dispatch.md

 *By default, the export will include the players current location, but if you wish to send a set location, you can send the coordinates as a vector3 format.*
 `TriggerServerEvent('testevent', exports['cd_dispatch']:GetPlayerInfo(), vector3(0,0,0))`

 > The export shown above will return this table below.
 If the player is not in a vehicle it will not return any vehicle data.
+This export can be customised in the `client/functions/lua`.

     return {
 	    ped = ped,